CycloneDX/transparency-exchange-api/tea-collection/tea-collection.md

 * Artifact UUID
 * Artifact name
-* List of objects with the same content
+* List of objects with the same content.
+The order of the list has no significance.
   * UUID for subdoc
   * Optional BOM identifier
     * SPDX or CycloneDX reference to BOM